Skip to main content

 Why does this token need these permissions?

 What follows is a breakdown of the permissions required by the INFRA_ROOT_WRITE_TOKEN token, as per our testing, incrementally introducing more permissions to achieve the minimal set of permissions required to support Pipelines.
-Note that some permissions are specific to certain behavior, and some are only used by Enterpise customers.
+Note that some permissions are specific to certain behavior, and some are only used by Enterprise customers.

 If you are not an Enterprise customer, or don't want Pipelines to perform those specific behaviors, you can chose to not grant the corresponding permissions.